-How-To: Repairing a hole in a hollow core door
+How-To: Fix a hole in a hollow core door

 How to fix a hole in a door??
 How many times has this happened to you?
-With 4 kids running around, slamming doors and leaving stuff everywhere, its happened to us more than a few times.
+With 4 kids running around, slamming doors and leaving stuff everywhere, it’s happened to us more than a few times.
+Hollow core doors are notorious for being easily damaged, but they are a huge cost saver over a solid door, and thankfully they can be repaired easily and still look like new.

-So often in fact that I have mastered repairing these hollow core doors with this technique
+I have mastered repairing these hollow core doors with this simple technique

 Quick and Easy Hollow Core Door Hole Repair Hack